etrombly/aur_repo/README.md

 chown build /repo
 ```

-add packages you want to build in /etc/aur_repo/pkglist
+add packages you want to build in /etc/aur_repo/pkglist, one per line

 then as the build user run aur_repo.py from wherever you cloned it.
 Once everything is built run:
 ```